DannRom/Stock-Site/README.md

 ### Credit
 Thanks to jacebrowning for creating [memgen](https://github.com/jacebrowning/memegen#special-characters), "an API to programatically generate memes based solely on requested URLs."
-In this case it is used to memes along with HTTP status codes when the site encounters an error.
+In this case it is used to generate memes along with HTTP status pages when the site encounters an error.